 Candidates in fine arts programs require credit in two studio courses at the 600-level and two history of art, design, and visual culture courses chosen from 400-level courses with consent of the Department.

-Candidates in design programs require credit in

-- (1) either of DES 672 or 692 and either of DES 673 or 693; - (2) DES 675 or DES 695 or one history of art, design, and visual culture course chosen from a 400-level course in aspects of design in the 19th or 20th centuries; - (3) a course chosen from selected courses offered by other departments, or from courses at the 400-level in the history of art, design, and visual culture, or courses in studio or design theory and technology at the 400or 500-level in an area other than the student's own division.
+Candidates in design programs require credit in (1) either of DES 672 or 692 and either of DES 673 or 693; - (2) DES 675 or 695 and one 400-500 level seminar in design history and/or visual culture: - (3) a course chosen from selected courses offered by other departments, or from courses at the 400-level in the history of art, design, and visual culture, or courses in studio or design theory and technology at the 400- or 500-level in an area other than the student's own division.
 Consent of the Department is required.
 Course work must be completed before commencement of the thesis.
 First term studio courses may not be repeated; however, second term studio courses may be repeated with consent of the Department.
 After all other program requirements have been satisfactorily met, candidates must make a major presentation of their creative work.
 Such a presentation will be considered the equivalent of a master's thesis.
 The Department of Art and Design reserves the right to select and retain up to two works from the final thesis presentation.
 There is no language requirement for the degrees.

 The minimum period of residence is two four-month terms of full-time attendance at the University of Alberta.

-Candidates will normally require two academic years to complete their program of studies.

-175.4.3 The Degree of MA in the History of Art, Design, and Visual Culture

-An applicant must normally hold an Honors degree in the History of Art (or its equivalent) from a recognized institution.
+Length of Program UNIVERSITY OF ALBERTA Candidates will normally require two academic years to complete their program of studies.
+195.4.3 The Degree of MA in the History of Art, Design, and Visual Culture Entrance Requirements An applicant must normally hold an Honors degree in the History of Art (or its equivalent) from a recognized institution.
 Applicants with a bachelor's degree other than History of Art will be considered for admission provided that an adequate background in the History of Art, equivalent to an Honors degree in the discipline, can be demonstrated.
 Applicants are advised to have reading ability and course credits in a language other than English at a level satisfactory to the department.
 Applicants will be required to submit current samples of writing and documentation of previous education and work experience to the department by February 1, for admission in September, and by October 15, for admission in January of the year of application.

-Applicants who are accepted will normally require two academic years in residence to complete their program of studies.
+Program Requirements Applicants who are accepted will normally require two academic years in residence to complete their program of studies.
 Exceptions to this regulation will require the consent of the Department and the Faculty of Graduate Studies and Research.
 Candidates who, in the view of the Department, need to make up prerequisite courses will normally have to make up the deficiencies prior to acceptance into the graduate program.
 The graduate program consists of two phases: